 Ground water salinity observed at all of the four pond wells (BC MW1 through BC MW4, Figure C-3) has historically been above an ambient cut-off concentration of 10 ppt, somewhat high for a fresh water environment.
 This condition of elevated salinity is attributed to a previous owner's salt water brine operational activities and possibly some more recent brine handling activities.
-Four of these wells (BC MW1, BC MW2, BC MW3, and BC MW4) exhibit 2013 traces this year that are either below or near the 10 ppt cut-off.
+Four of these wells (BC MW1, BC MW2, BC MW3, and BC MW4) exhibit 2014 traces this year that are all below the 10 ppt cut-off.
 Of these four wells, BC MW2, BC MW3 and BC MW4, have shown brief excursions above 10 ppt in the 2011 to 2012 timeframe.
 All four wells exhibit seasonal salinity fluctuations that are affected by rainfall.
 Higher salinity values usually occur in late winter and early spring, and lower salinity measurements have been observed in late spring and summer.
 Well BCMW3 continues to freshen indicative of the passing of a small saltwater plume from an historic brine piping release.
-BC MW1 now shows a flat five-year trace, having all of its measured values well below 10 ppt.
-This year after a long multi-year decline to below the 10 ppt cut-off, well BC MW2 began showing large salinity fluctuations (spikes and declines) returning, at times, to its historic highs, in two of the four quarterly measurements made in 2011, but has dropped below 10 ppt again for 2012 and 2013.
+BC MW1 shows a declining five-year trace, having all of its measured values well below 10 ppt.
+This year after a long multi-year decline to below the 10 ppt cut-off, well BC MW2 began showing large salinity fluctuations (spikes and declines) returning, at times, to its historic highs, Well BC MW2 after showing historic high measurements in two of the four quarters of 2011, has dropped below 10 ppt for 2012, 2013 and 2014, indicating that this position, just downgradient of the operating pond is free and clear of any salt effects.

 Past surface brine spills and other activities from previous occupants of the area may have also affected the ground water salinity observed in these shallow wells.
 The long-term salinity range observed at well BC MW3, that had been much greater than that of the other three historical wells, appears to be returning to the ambient conditions more reflective of background, as observed with wells BC MW1 and BC MW2.
-Well BC MW4 located down gradient of the site and south of the E-W canal has a historic somewhat elevated overall salinity concentration, but the recent long-term time-series trending reflects a strong downward trace suggestive of the passing of a small saltwater slug.
+Well BC MW4 located down gradient of the site and south of the E-W canal has a historic somewhat elevated overall salinity concentration, but the recent long-term time-series trending reflects a downward trace similar to BC MW3.
 This trace began to change late in 2010 and continued into 2011 with wild swings in an overall upward trending appearance.
-This year's salinity measurements have moderated and returned in all of the wells.
+This year's salinity measurements in these wells has moderated and returned to low levels.in each.
 Such swings have been observed in the past.
 Much of the variability exhibited with the earlier data may have resulted from over purging and inconsistently applied sampling techniques.
-However, use of low-flow sampling has aided the ground water testing by assuring more representative sampling.
-The return of the wide fluctuations may be a lag-time influenced response associated with the temporary break from prolonged drought to more normal rainfall conditions which began more than two years ago.
+However, use of low-flow sampling has aided the ground water testing by assuring more representative sampling